ropensci/epair/paper.md

 # Examples

 In this example we replicate acquiring data used in [@gilani:2019].
 The data section of (Gilani et al) requires Ozone concentrations in the state of CT from July 6 to August 5, 2016.
-Using `epair`, acquiring these data would reduce to the following.
+A potential workflow to getting these data with `epair` is as follows.

 ### Finding the appropriate parameter codes for data calls